Page 21 | A-LIGN

 So, does your business need SOC 2?
 The short answer is that, if your clients are starting to ask for it, or if you are planning to expand in the U.S., then you should begin planning for SOC 2 without delay.
 However, even if that’s not the case for your business, you would be well-advised to initiate conversations with stakeholders in your organisation to discuss how SOC 2 could help facilitate future growth.

-The best way to begin your SOC 2 is to reach out to a reputable, licensed CPA firm in the U.S. This will help you acquire a clearer understanding of where you need to start and what changes need to be made, as well as potential timelines.
+The best way to begin your SOC 2 is to reach out to a reputable, licensed auditor in the U.S. that will help you acquire a clearer understanding of where you need to start and what changes need to be made, as well as potential timelines.
 To make the entire process as efficient and convenient as possible, it’s also wise to choose a firm that has personnel operating in a European time zone, such as in the UK.

 It’s no secret that the cybersecurity compliance industry is in the middle of a big shift.